makermoekoe/Hotplate-Soldering-Iron/README.md

 <a href="https://www.instagram.com/p/BxP3jO4IJu6/?utm_source=ig_web_copy_link"><img src="docs/build2.png" width="400px"></a>

+When connecting the 230V power supply to your board be careful not to switch some wires, like I did :D

+The three terminals are labeled with __SSR__ for solid state relay, __DC5V__ for the Wemos power supply and __Thermo__ for the thermocouple sensor.
+When switching the thermocouple sensor wires, the temperature on the display will get smaller when the plate gets hot.
+If this is the case, simply switch the __Thermo__ wires.

 ## Schematics

 For the PCB I desoldered the MAX6675 thermocouple IC from the small breakout board and used it directly onto the PCB to safe a little bit of space.
 All other components are just connected via pin headers to the PCB.
 The 5V power supply, the thermocouple and the solid state relay on GPIO 8 are connected via those screw terminals.